 “With the ambitious climate targets set globally, we can only foresee that more and more pressure will be put on the shoulders of policy makers and leaders to accelerate the energy transition and implement supporting policies,” she says.
 “Electric heating in industrial processes is central to this transition because industry is responsible for around 15 percent of Europe’s CO2 emissions, which are mostly generated to supply heat via fuel combustion.
 Thus, substituting low-carbon electricity for fossil fuels could significantly reduce the environmental impact of industrial processes.”

 Madeddu’s study found that in Europe, electrification could cut industrial CO2 emissions by 78 percent and almost entirely abate the energy-related CO2 emissions, assuming the power sector was already decarbonized.
 This in turn would reduce the industry bottleneck to only residual process emissions.

-Madeddu says additional drivers for electrification are the efficiency benefits offered by electrically powered technologies – which have the potential to deliver significant energy savings compared with combustion systems – along with the need to secure alternative energy sources and maximize flexibility, due to fossil fuel price fluctuations.
+Madeddu says additional drivers for electrification are the efficiency benefits offered by electric-powered technologies, which have the potential to deliver significant energy savings compared with combustion systems, along with the need to secure alternative energy sources and maximize flexibility, due to price fluctuations.